Home Improvement Return on Investment: Which Fixes Really Pay Off?

 Since real estate agents spend so much time in the field, they can offer great insight about potential projects, even if you're not ready to list your home.
 You may be tempted to knock down a wall to create a more open floor plan, for example, and agents may tell you their clients are leaning away from that design.
 Agents can also offer tips on small changes that can have a meaningful impact, like which rooms should be repainted or which cabinet pulls should be replaced.

 Lastly, keep in mind that there are several options available to help you finance an improvement project that can benefit both you and your home’s next residents.
-If you have equity in your home, consider a home equity loan or home equity line of credit.
-If you are looking for an alternative to using your home’s equity, a home improvement loan is a great no-collateral option.
-There are many different routes you can take, so be sure to talk to a home lending specialist to see what option is best for you.
+Taking out a home improvement loan is a great option that does not require any collateral.
+But, if you have equity in your home, you may want to consider a home equity loan or home equity line of credit.
+There are many different routes you can take, so be sure to talk to an experienced banker to see what option is best for you.